Booth Ferris Foundation

 Information About the Trust and Grant Program

 The Booth Ferris Foundation was established in 1957 under the wills of Willis H. Booth and his wife, Chancie Ferris Booth.
-Since that time, approximately $281 million has been contributed from the Foundation to worthy organizations for a variety of charitable purposes.
+Since that time, over $425 million has been contributed from the Foundation to worthy organizations for a variety of charitable purposes.
 Grants are made to charitable organizations that are exempt from federal taxes under Section 501(c)(3) of the Internal Revenue Code and that are not classified as private foundations.
+Grants may be single-year or multi-year commitments, and typically range from $50,000 – $200,000 per year.

 Requests for conversations prior to proposal submission will be considered on a case-by-case basis between October 15 and November 15.
 Staff will follow-up for additional interviews, as needed, during the proposal review period.